SyxNet/awesome-react-components/readme.md

 # Inspect Performance

-*Understand (slow) performance.
+<em>Understand (slow) performance.

 I want to make my app snappier and I'm search for libraries that help me understand what's going on in my application from a performance perspective.

-Any libraries to help me increase the performance of my app?*
+Any libraries to help me increase the performance of my app?</em>

  - [why-did-you-update](https://github.com/garbles/why-did-you-update) - Puts your console on blast when React is making unnecessary updates.
  - [react-perf-tool](https://github.com/RamonGebben/react-perf-tool) - Debug performance of your React application.